Featured image

 Over the past few years, Minnesota has seen a rise in vaccine-preventable illnesses.

-In 2024, a measles outbreak led to more than 50 confirmed cases, many in young children.
+In 2024, a measles outbreak in Minnesota led to more than 50 confirmed cases, many in young children.
+In 2025, the number of measles cases in the U.S. hit the highest levels in more than 30 years.
 Whooping cough cases are climbing, and flu and COVID-19 continue to affect people across age groups.
-At the same time, fewer kids are up to date on important vaccines, and new risks like bird flu are emerging.
+At the same time, fewer kids are up to date on important vaccines, putting themselves and their communities at risk.

 Shared Health Minnesota helps you keep up with the news, tune out the noise, and focus on what matters—keeping your family and community safe.